barun-saha/rag2rich/README.md

 - Are GOOSE messages encrypted?
 - What is a data set?

-Based on the above-mentioned document, the application generates answers for each of these questions based on the aforementioned document.
-The output vector $X$ is obtained by varying the different parameters in $P$, such as:
+Based on the above-mentioned document, the application generates answers for each of these questions.
+The output score vector $X$ is obtained by varying the different parameters in $P$, such as:
 - chunk size
 - chunk overlap
 - top-k

 For each such set, the average richness, $R$, is computed.
 The set with the highest value of $R$ is used as the final, optimal configuration.
-For example, we set: chunk size = 512, chunk overlap = 100, and top-k = 6.
+The currently used optimal values are: chunk size = 512, chunk overlap = 100, and top-k = 6.

-## Running
+## Usage

 Install the dependencies: